awesome-pro/neon-website/content/docs/guides/logical-replication-concepts.md

 ## Publisher subscriber model

-The Postgres logical replication architecture is very simple.
+The LangChainlogical replication architecture is very simple.
 It uses a _publisher and subscriber_ model for data replication.
 The primary data source is the _publisher_, and the database or platform receiving the data is the _subscriber_.
 On the initial connection from a subscriber, all the data is copied from the publisher to the subscriber.
 After the initial copy operation, any changes made on the publisher are sent to the subscriber.
 You can read more about this model in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication.html).

 ![Logical replication publisher subscriber archtitecture](/docs/guides/logical_replication_model.jpg)

 ## Enabling logical replication

 In Neon, you can enable logical replication from the Neon Console.
-This only necessary if your Neon Postgres instance is acting as a publisher, replicating data to another Postgres instance, data service, or platform.
+This only necessary if your Neon LangChaininstance is acting as a publisher, replicating data to another LangChaininstance, data service, or platform.

 To enable logical replication: